 As is often the case with most things in life, some people will be so concerned about being homeless; they will try to cheat the system.
 Instead of asking for a home sale contingency, they will make selling their home subject to finding another.
 In my opinion, this is a colossal mistake.
 See all the reasons why in the article.

 Other Types of Right of First Refusal

-In real estate sales there are also a couple other scenarios where a right of first refusal could exist.
-A couple examples include:
+There are also a couple of other scenarios in real estate sales where a first rights of refusal could exist.
+A few examples include:

-- Condo association right of first refusal – Some condominium associations retain the right to purchase a condo from an owner who is selling thus retaining veto power over the purchase.
+- Condo association right of first refusal – Some condominium associations retain the right to purchase a condo from an owner who is selling, thus retaining veto power over the acquisition.

 Work With A Real Estate Agent & Attorney

-If you are the kind of seller that worries about difficulties in selling your home, and if you think you would be willing to work with a contingency sale, it is advisable for you to work with a real estate agent to protect yourself.
+If you are the kind of seller that worries about difficulties in selling your home, and if you think you would be willing to work with a contingency sale, you should work with a real estate agent to protect yourself.

-A trained agent can guide you through the sales process and make sure that the contracts you sign are in your best interests.
-Experienced guidance can save you a considerable amount of money in your sale, and make certain that you get the outcome you really want within the current real estate market.
-Remember all real estate is local.
+A trained agent can guide you through the sales process and ensure that the contracts you sign are in your best interests.
+Experienced guidance can save you a considerable amount of money in your sale and make certain that you get the outcome you really want within the current real estate market.
+Remember, all real estate is local.
 Many prudent decisions are made based on what is going on in your current market.

 Other Helpful Home Selling Articles

-About the author: The above Real Estate information on what is a right of first refusal was provided by Bill Gassett, a Nationally recognized leader in his field.
+About the author: The above Real Estate information on what is a first right of refusal was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at firstname.lastname@example.org or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 29+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 34+ Years.